 You can’t visit San Francisco without trying the famous Dungeness crab, and we’ll show you all the best spots in Fisherman’s Wharf to try this local specialty.
 You can even try this dish the traditional way, with the freshly cooked crab pulled out of a steaming cauldron and placed in a cup with cocktail sauce.
 Delicious!

 If you’re looking for a lavish foodie experience in San Francisco, you’ve got to try abalone.
-This rare mollusc is on par with truffles, caviar and Kobe beef in the luxury culinary world, and in North America, it’s only farmed in California.
-That means you’ll get the freshest abalone in the Bay Area, sautéed to perfection with that distinct buttery and salty flavour.
+This rare mollusk is on par with truffles, caviar and Kobe beef in the luxury culinary world, and in North America, it’s only farmed in California.
+That means you’ll get the freshest abalone in the Bay Area, sautéed to perfection with that distinct buttery and salty flavor.